 New Paphos -Polis Chrysochous Road Network

-The long-awaited construction work on the Paphos-Polis Chrysochous Road officially began, when the “project”, is completed, the cost will exceed €300 million, and Polis Chrysochus would benefit being part of an integrated road network.
+Construction work on the new “Paphos-Polis Chrysochous Road Project”, when completed by either 2030 or 2032, is estimated to exceed the cost of €330 million, and Polis Chrysochous would benefit being part of an upgraded integrated road network.

 The first phase includes the construction of a node connecting to the Limassol – Paphos highway.
 The construction will also include two tunnels that are 720m long and five bridges, each 290m long, two overpasses and nine underpasses.
 Finally, because of elevation of the road, additional traffic lanes will be constructed over 12 km.